craws/OpenAtlas/sphinx/source/menu/place.rst

 To record archaeological information a place can be divided into multiple subunits.
 The place can be understood as the superior unit and container for multiple further features (E.g. buildings, graves, pits, ditches, ramparts etc.).
-They are labelled as "Features" and can be accessed via the features tab.
-They are structured the same way as the place is and may also contain multiple subunits that are labelled as "Stratigraphic Units".
-The stratigraphic units can again contain multiple subunits labelled as finds and again are structured the same way as the superior units.
+They are labelled as **Feature** and can be accessed via the features tab.
+They are structured the same way as the place is and may also contain multiple subunits that are labelled as **Stratigraphic Unit**.
+The stratigraphic units can again contain multiple subunits labelled as **Find** and again are structured the same way as the superior units.

 One example would be a graveyard.
 It will be the superior unit (Place).
 Each grave of this cemetery is a (sub) feature that forms part of the cemetery.
 Each grave is composed of one or many subunits